web-animations/web-animations-codelabs/iconpopups/step4.md

 Rather than setting the CSS `visibility` property directly, let's add another effect that we can run as part of the group.

 Remove all the lines in the file which modify this property.
-First, inside `closeActive` (leave the event listener for later though, as we'll still need it)-
+First, inside `closeActive`, either comment the visibility line, or remove the whole listener-

 ```js
   activePlayer.addEventListener('finish', function() {